ucsb-cs156/w22/_labWIP/jpa00.md

 # Goals

-This lab checks that you can succesfully edit, compile, run and submit a simple `HelloWorld.java` to Gradescope for grading.
+This lab checks that you can succesfully edit, compile, run and submit a simple `Hello.java` to Gradescope for grading.

 You can do this lab from your own system if you have Java 11 and Maven installed.
 Eventually, you'll probably find it helpful to install
 Java 11 and Maven on your own machine (i.e. your own Windows, Mac or Linux machine).
 However, it's likely easier to just go ahead and do this lab directly on CSIL.

 # Do I really need Java 11?

 You may be wondering whether it's ok if you have Java 15 or Java 8, or some other version of Java instead of Java 11.
-This short answer is: for this simple `HelloWorld` lab, it probably won't make a difference, but eventually it probably *will*.
+This short answer is: for this simple `Hello` lab, it probably won't make a difference, but eventually it probably *will*.
 So if you are going to the trouble of installing Java on your system, try to make sure it's Java 11, *specifically*, which, unlike Java 12, 13, 14 or 15, it considered a *Long-Term Support* release of Java.

 Read more here if you are interested: <https://ucsb-cs156.github.io/topics/java_versions/>

 # Something for everyone to learn

-Note that even if you have done Java programming before, **there may be a few things about this `HelloWorld.java` program that may be unfamiliar to you**.
+Note that even if you have done Java programming before, **there may be a few things about this `Hello.java` program that may be unfamiliar to you**.
 These have to do with setting us up for real world programming practices used in large software projects.

 * Rather than compiling with command line tools such as `javac` and running the program with the `java` command, we'll be using a package and build manager called *Maven*.
-For a small `HelloWorld` type program, this will seem like overkill; but it will set us up for being able to manage much larger projects.
+For a small `Hello World` type program, this will seem like overkill; but it will set us up for being able to manage much larger projects.
 * We are setting our code up in a GitHub repo right from the start.